Software deployment: History

-In pre-internet software deployments, deployments (and their closely related cousin, new software releases) were of necessity expensive, infrequent, bulky affairs.
-It is arguable therefore that the spread of the internet made end-to-end agile software development possible.
-Indeed, the advent of cloud computing and software as a service meant that software could be deployed to a large number of customers in minutes, over the internet.
-This also meant that typically, deployment schedules were now determined by the software supplier, not by the customers.
-Such flexibility led to the rise of continuous delivery as a viable option, especially for less risky web applications.
+In pre-internet software deployments, releases were by nature expensive and infrequent affairs.
+The spread of the internet fundamentally transformed software distribution and made end-to-end agile software development viable by enabling rapid collaboration and digital delivery.
+The foundations for modern rapid deployment were laid in the 1990s when Kent Beck developed Continuous Integration as a core practice of Extreme Programming, advocating for developers to integrate their work daily.
+The advent of cloud computing and software as a service (SaaS) in the 2000s further accelerated this trend, allowing software to be deployed to a large number of customers in minutes.
+This shift also meant deployment schedules were now typically determined by the software supplier, not the customers.
+Such flexibility led to the rise of continuous delivery as a viable option, especially for web applications.

+Modern deployment strategies that build upon these principles include blue–green deployment and canary release deployment.